shawnmflemingc/web-basics/httptelnet.md

 - **Telnet**: A network protocol used to provide a command-line interface for communicating with a remote device or server.
 - **HTTP (Hypertext Transfer Protocol)**: The foundation of data communication for the World Wide Web, used for transmitting hypermedia documents, such as HTML.

+### What You Learn

+- How to start a basic web server using a Python command
+- Submit a GET request manually by connecting to a web server
+- See requests made from the Chrome web browser using the F12 Developer tools

 To understand how HTTP works using Telnet and interacting with a local server created with Python's `http.server` module, follow these instructions:

 ## Install Telnet